 - A low-grade fever (up to 100.5 degrees) is not uncommon in the first 48 hours.
-Please call the office with any temperature over 101 degrees. - Please call the office if you have severe pain that your pain medication does not relieve, persistent numbness of the leg, fever over 101 degrees, difficulty with the cast or surgical incisions, difficulty breathing, chest pain, excessive nausea/vomiting, or if you experience redness or swelling in your thigh or calf. - If unexpected problems occur and you need to speak to someone, please call the office (720-848-8200).
+Please call the office with any temperature over 101 degrees. - Please call the office if you have severe pain that your pain medication does not relieve, persistent numbness of the leg, fever over 101 degrees, difficulty with the dressing or surgical incisions, difficulty breathing, chest pain, excessive nausea/vomiting, or if you experience redness or swelling in your thigh or calf. - For urgent questions, please call our office at (720) 848-8200 during business hours.
 If calling after office hours or on the weekend, you may reach the resident or fellow on call.
-The resident or fellow on call may not be on Dr. Frank's service and may not be familiar with your case. - If you have an emergency that requires immediate attention, proceed to the nearest emergency room.
+The resident or fellow on call may not be familiar with your case, but will be able to direct any questions/concerns directly to Dr. Frank. - For emergencies, please call 911 and/or go to the Emergency Room.